Oakes6/grid-fins/README.md

 # grid-fins
-Grid Fin code for the 2017 Student Launch competiton.
-Code uses the Adafruit 10DOF and servos to climax at a calculated apogee.
+Grid Fin code for the 2017 Student Launch competition.
+Code uses the Adafruit 10DOF and servos to climax rocket altitude at a calculated apogee.

 Tanner Oakes , Garrett Knecht